Chase Ultimate Rewards Review: Get Maximum Value

 - Best Chase Ultimate Rewards Transfer Partners

-When you name something "ultimate," you better deliver.
-There are few things in life more disappointing than hearing something described as "ultimate" that then fails to meet the claim (e.g., an "ultimate cheeseburger" with anything less than 2 patties).
+There are few things in life more disappointing than hearing something described as "ultimate" that fails to live up to the it (e.g., an "ultimate cheeseburger" with less than two patties).

-Fortunately, the Chase Ultimate Rewards program delivers on the ultimate promise by making travel rewards easy to earn and - most importantly - easy to redeem.
+Fortunately, the Chase Ultimate Rewards program delivers by making travel rewards easy to earn and - even more importantly - easy to redeem.

-But to get the most return on your rewards, you need to make the right moves.
-Flexible redemption options also mean flexible values; your rewards points could be worth just 1 cent or more than 2 cents, depending on how you use them.
+But to get the most out of your rewards, you need to make the right moves.
+Flexible redemption options also mean flexible values.
+Your rewards points could be worth just 1 cent or more than 2 cents, depending on how you use them.